Subspace Aggregation Query and Index Generation for Multidimensional Resource Space Model: ADDING INDEXING NODES TO CONNECT COORDINATES

-To reduce the cost of calculating intersections between coordinates at different dimensions when processing a subspace query, three heuristic rules are used to select coordinate pairs at two dimensions to build intersection links between the two coordinates as indexing nodes.
+The following two heuristic rules are for creating an indexing node to connect coordinates at two dimensions to help improve query efficiency with bounded number of indexing nodes.

 \textbf{Heuristic Rule 1}.
-The greater difference between the number resources hold by two coordinates, the higher probability of building an intersection link between them than that of those holding the closer number of resources.

-\textbf{Heuristic Rule 2}.
-If the two coordinates are at different levels of the coordinate trees at corresponding dimensions, an intersection link is built between them with a higher probability as they have a higher probability to hold bigger different number of resources than those at the same level.
+The greater the difference in the number of resources between two coordinates, the higher the probability of adding an index node to connect the two coordinates.
+This rule can reduce the calculation of intersection between coordinates with a relatively small number of resources otherwise each resource of a coordinate with fewer resources needs to be compared with each resource of a coordinate with more resources, which significantly increases the cost of calculating intersection, especially for coordinates with fewer resources. \textbf{Heuristic Rule 2}.
+If the two coordinates are at different levels of tree indexes at two dimensions, an indexing node is built to connect them with a higher probability.
+This is because the two coordinates have a higher probability to hold a highly different number of resources than those at the same level.

-For each node $v$ on the basic index, intersection links are added according to the above two heuristic rules by following steps:
+When adding an indexing node, a Mahalanobis distance between two coordinates is used to implement the two heuristic rules with a probabilistic distribution for adding indexing nodes.
+The detailed procedure is as follows:

 (1) For each coordinate $c_i$ on the path from the root at one dimension to $v$, locate one coordinate $c_j$ on the path at another dimension.